pviscone/FastPUPPI/NtupleProducer/README.md

 scram b -j8
 ```

+## "Slim" input file creation

-If you start from GEN-SIM-DIGI-RAW, the first step is to produce the inputs files containing the basic TPs:
+If you start from GEN-SIM-DIGI-RAW, the first step is to produce the "slimmed" inputs files containing the basic TPs to be able to re-run the Correlator emulator:
 ```
 cd FastPUPPI/NtupleProducer/python/
 cmsRun runInputs131X.py OR